Course Content and Outcome Guide for VT 203 Effective Fall 2015

 Course DescriptionCovers the special skill areas of technician training, such as electrocardiography, bandaging, and various diagnostic and therapeutic procedures.
 Students investigate, research and report (both orally and in writing) on topics of special interest.
-Prerequisite: VT 202.
+Prerequisites: VT 202.

 This is the third term of a sequence of three consecutive courses which will be taught fall, winter, and spring terms of the second year.
 This course covers numerous practical aspects of surgical and medical nursing, such as first aid, toxicology, supportive care, electrocardiography, diagnostic and treatment procedures, euthanasia and necropsy techniques, and semen and vaginal cytology assessment.

 This is designed for second year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four year school towards a baccalaureate degree.